Nifty April futures trade at discount

-Tata Steel, ICICI Bank and Cadila Healthcare were the top traded stock futures contracts in F&O segment for April expiry.
+Tata Steel, Axis Bank and ICICI Bank were the top traded stock futures contracts in F&O segment for April expiry.

 The April F&O contracts will expire on 29 April 2021.